Galois actions on homotopy groups: Pro- -algebraic homotopy types

 \begin{lemma} If $\L \subset \fu$ is an admissible lattice and $\fu \in \cN$, then the image of $\L$ under the exponential map

-is a profinite subgroup. \end{lemma} \begin{proof} We may regard $\exp(\fu)$ as being the set $\fu$, with multiplication given by the Campbell-Baker-Hausdorff formula.
+is a pro-finite subgroup. \end{lemma} \begin{proof} We may regard $\exp(\fu)$ as being the set $\fu$, with multiplication given by the Campbell-Baker-Hausdorff formula (which has only finitely many terms in this case, since $\fu$ is nilpotent).
 Since $\L$ is closed under all the operations in the formula, it is closed under multiplication.
-As $\exp$ is a homeomorphism, $\exp(\L)$ is compact and thus profinite. \end{proof}
+As $\exp$ is a homeomorphism, $\exp(\L)$ is compact and thus pro-finite. \end{proof}

-\subsection{Pro-$\Q_l$-algebraic homotopy types}
+\subsection{Pro-$\Ql$-algebraic homotopy types}

+We now proceed as in \S \ref{sagpdsn}, extending to a simplicial framework in order to study the loop groupoid (and hence the whole homotopy type), rather than just the fundamental groupoid.

-\begin{definition} Given a pro-simplicial groupoid $G$ with $\Ob(G)$ a discrete set, we define the pro-algebraic completion $G^{L,\alg} \in s\agpd$ to represent the functor
+\begin{definition} Given a pro-simplicial groupoid $G$ with $\Ob(G)$ a discrete set, we define the \emph{pro-algebraic completion} $G^{L,\alg} \in s\agpd$ to represent the functor

 where $\Top\gpd$ denotes the category of topological groupoids.
-Note that this exists by the Special Adjoint Functor Theorem (\cite{mac} Theorem V.8.2). \end{definition}
+Note that Lemma \ref{levelwiseproL} implies that we can compute this levelwise by $(G^{L,\alg})_n = (G_n)^{L,\alg}$. \end{definition}

+\begin{remark} It is natural to ask whether $G \mapsto G^{L, \alg}$ is left Quillen for any suitable model structure on pro-$L$ simplicial groupoids.
+This cannot be the case, since the functor is not even a left adjoint, essentially because $\Ql$ is not pro-finite. \end{remark}

-\begin{definition} Given a pro-simplicial groupoid $G$ with $\Ob(G)$ discrete, a reductive pro-algebraic groupoid $R$ over $\Q_l$, and a Zariski-dense continuous map
+\begin{definition} Given a pro-simplicial groupoid $G$ with $\Ob(G)$ discrete, a reductive pro-algebraic groupoid $R$ over $\Ql$, and a Zariski-dense continuous map

-where the latter is given the $l$-adic topology, we define the relative Malcev completion $G^{L,\rho,\mal} \in s\agpd \da R$ by $(G^{L,\rho,\mal})_n := (G_n)^{L,\rho\circ a_n,\mal}$, for $a_n:G_n \to \pi_fG$ the canonical map.
+where the latter is given the $\ell$-adic topology, we define the \emph{relative Malcev completion} $G^{L,\rho,\mal} \in s\cE(R) \subset s\agpd \da R$ by $(G^{L,\rho,\mal})_n := (G_n)^{L,\rho\circ a_n,\mal}$, for $a_n\co G_n \to \pi_0G$ the canonical map.

-Note that $\pi_f(G^{L,\rho,\mal})= \pi_f(G)^{L,\rho,\mal}$. \end{definition}
+Note that $\pi_0(G^{L,\rho,\mal})= \pi_0(G)^{L,\rho,\mal}$. \end{definition}